-The most common used equipment consists of fiberglass rods with threaded fittings and stiff plastic brushes.
+The most common cleaning equipment used consists of fiberglass rods with threaded fittings and stiff plastic brushes.
 The brush is forced up and down inside the chimney flue to scrub off the creosote.

 CAUTION!
 Operating your furnace without its baffle may result in unsafe and excessive temperature conditions and will void the warranty.